(University of California, Los Angeles)

 St Andrews), Denis Provencher (University of Arizona), and Dominic Thomas (UCLA)

-The workshop seeks to examine the state of the discipline through the work of students working on their dissertations.
+The workshop sought to examine the state of the discipline through the work of students working on their dissertations.

 Sponsored by: UCLA French & Francophone Studies